mjwhitta/artty/README.md

 ## Generating your own art

 ArTTY can generate source code for images so long as they are named properly.
-It can then `require` any code in the `$HOME/.config/arTTY/art` directory.
+It will then `require` any code in the `$HOME/.config/arTTY/art` directory.

 ### Example